databricks/mlops-stacks/{{cookiecutter.project_name}}/monitoring/README.md

 ### 1. Fill in data monitoring wheel URL
 The `SetUpDataMonitoringForInferenceTable.py` notebook can be found in the monitoring directory.
 Please complete TODO and fill in the wheel_URL.
-The URL can be found from data monitoring private review user guide.
+The URL can be found from the Data Monitoring Private Preview user guide.

 ### 2. Review and update required fields